-|Required Education||High school diploma or equivalent|
+|Degree Level||High school diploma or equivalent|

-Source: *U.S. Bureau of Labor Statistics
+Sources: *U.S. Bureau of Labor Statistics

-Job Description of a Passenger Service Agent
+Passenger Service Agent Job Description

 A passenger service agent, sometimes referred to as flight customer service agent, is responsible for the administrative and customer service of travelers.
 Like flight attendants, passenger service agents are responsible for meeting the needs and safety requirements of passengers and airport personnel.
 They assist customers before and after a flight.
 Passenger service agents also provide support for other airport personnel, including pilots and engineers.